Different Roof Pitches: Explained

 If you’re curious about the pitch on your roof, you can use a tape measure to measure into the peak, then from the lower edge to the height of the peak.
 If you have 5′ of vertical height (60″) across 10′ of horizontal distance (120″), you’ll have 6″ of rise to 12″ of run, or a 6:12 moderate pitch.

-However, if you do decide to try to measure your roof’s slope or pitch, it’s very important that you have adequate safety measures in place.
+If you do decide to try to measure your roof’s slope or pitch, you must have adequate safety measures in place.
 This should include a sturdy and adequately tall ladder, a spotter, and a safety harness at a minimum.
 This way, you’ll be able to protect yourself from harm while taking measurements.
 Never stand on the top rung of a ladder, always tie off your safety harness to a solid structure at the peak or other side of your roof, and always make sure someone is aware of your location if you can’t have a spotter with you as you’re undertaking the work.

 Roof Pitch – Factors to Consider